-Two types of underpinning
+Two Types of Underpinning

-Extensive foundation issues will likely call for some type of underpinning for effective repair.
+Extensive foundation issues will likely call for some type of underpinning for an effective repair.
 Underpinning is defined as a solid foundation laid below ground level to support or strengthen a structure.
 Basically, if your home’s foundation is considerably imbalanced, you will need underpinning.
 To enlighten you, let’s go in-depth with the types of underpinning:

 Piering– Technique of installing concrete/steel pilings into the ground to support a foundation